-In the 1970s TV gave us two Dalton stories, The Last Ride of the Dalton Gang, screened by NBC in 1979, with Dale Robertson as hanging Judge Isaac Parker gunning down the Daltons in Coffeyville (it was all very preposterous) but four years before that NBC wheeled Richard Widmark out to shoot down the Daltons in The Last Day.
+In the 1970s TV gave us two Dalton stories, The Last Ride of the Dalton Gang, screened by NBC in 1979, with Dale Robertson as hanging judge Isaac Parker gunning down the Daltons in Coffeyville (it was all very preposterous) but four years before that NBC wheeled Richard Widmark out to shoot down the Daltons in The Last Day.

 He's hung up his irons

 The best Dalton is Grat because he is played by our old pal Richard Jaeckel, a classic bad guy of Westerns since the year dot.
-Robert Conrad, frontier secret agent James West in The Wild Wild West, played an unshaven Bob.
+Robert Conrad, frontier secret agent James West in The Wild Wild West, plays an unshaven Bob.
 Emmett (who curiously only has one t in the credits and thus becomes an ant) is played by Tim Matheson, who would star with Kurt Russell on The Quest the following year.
 He has very 1970s hair which would have been greatly admired down at the Coffeyville disco.

 Richard Jaeckel the Great